maxludden/supergene-v2/books/book05/md/chapter-1861.md

 “Since when did Queen excel in the teaching of skills that benefit those wishing to flee a fight?”

-“This speed is so f*cking fast.
+“This speed is so fucking fast.
 Not even Viscounts are able to catch up with him.
 Still, I wonder how long he can keep that up?”

 “This is interesting.”